pedro535/mlopx/README.md

 The system manages the execution of the pipelines by monitoring their status through the KFP API.
 It retrieves the execution status of each pipeline and updates their status accordingly.
 The system also handles the waiting and running states of the pipelines, ensuring that they are executed in a timely manner.

+## Cluster nodes setup

+Although the placement system interacts with the Kubernetes cluster through its API and the Prometheus server to gather node details and metrics, it is essential to define a few labels on the cluster nodes so that the placement system can make informed placement decisions.

+The required labels are as follows:
+- `worker_type`: Defines the type of the node acording to its hardware capabilities (e.g., `low`, `medium`, `high`).
+- `accelerator_type`: Defines the type of accelerator available on the node (`none` or `gpu`).
+- `n_cpu_flags`: Defines the number of CPU flags supported by the node CPU (important for certain ML tasks optimizations).

 ## Defining and Submitting Pipelines

-To understand how to define pipelines using the provided library, you can refer to the documentation provided in the [`client/`](client/) directory.
-Multiple examples of pipeline definitions using the library can be found in the [`pipelines/`](pipelines/) directory.
+To understand how to define pipelines using the provided library, multiple examples using the library can be found in the [`pipelines/`](pipelines/) directory.

 To submit a pipeline to the placement system, simply execute the pipeline definition file as a standard Python script.
 The library will automatically handle the submission process to the placement system.